Geotab/real-time-map/README.md

 1. Navigate to MyGeotab/systemSettings/Add-Ins, and click new Add-in.
 2. Fill in the configuration field, or copy the values from configuration.json from this project.
-3. Proceed to click the "add" button in files, and upload the entire dist folder to Mygeotab.
+3. Proceed to click the "add" button in files, and upload the entire dist folder to MyGeotab.
 4. Navigate to the Real Time Map addin page (which should be on the sidebar if you used the provided configuration file)

 # Development: